Banking in the Netherlands

 The process is straightforward, especially for individual accounts and most banks allow for the preliminary steps to take place through an online application form.

-Non-residents who find it hard to set up a bank account
+Non-residents who find it hard to open a bank account in Netherlands

 .
 Our lawyers can also draw up a power of attorney